Learn More About the Singers

-Stephen Drendall, Bass Section Leader, is in his twenty-seventh year with SBCS.
-He received Music and Music Education degrees from Temple University, where he sang under renowned conductor Robert Page and was in the repertory choir for Masters in Choral Conducting students.
-He has been cantor at the Episcopal Cathedral of St. James and St. Michael & All Angels Episcopal (both South Bend), and choir director at Lydick United Methodist and St. Paul’s Episcopal (Mishawaka) Churches.
-He has soloed with the Elkhart and La Porte Symphonies, and was cantorial soloist for thirteen years at Temple Beth-el (South Bend).
-His “day job” is as a family and consumer lawyer in South Bend, where he also lives.
+Stephen Drendall, Bass Section Leader, is in his thirty-fourth year with SBCS.
+He received music and music education degrees from Temple University, where he sang under renowned conductor Robert Page and was in the repertory choir for Master’s in Choral Conducting students.
+He has been cantor at the Episcopal Cathedral of Saint James and St. Michael & All Angels Episcopal (both South Bend), and choir director at Lydick United Methodist and St. Paul’s Episcopal (Mishawaka) Churches.
+He has soloed with the Elkhart and La Porte Symphonies, and was cantorial soloist for 13 years at Temple Beth-el (South Bend).
+He is retired as a family and consumer lawyer in South Bend, where he also lives.
 Stephen’s two children are graduates of the University of Notre Dame.
-He serves as legal advisor to the South Bend Chamber Singers Board of Directors.
+He has retired from forty-four years as an attorney and serves as legal advisor to the South Bend Chamber Singers’ Board of Directors.

 Mike Hildreth, Bass

 Mike Hildreth, Bass, is a Massachusetts native who has followed academia to the Midwest (South Bend).
-After earning an undergraduate degree from Princeton and a Ph.D. from Stanford, both in physics, he and his family spent five years in Geneva, Switzerland doing research before returning to the U.S. where he and his wife joined the faculty at Notre Dame in 2000.
-He is currently Professor of Physics and Associate Dean of Research and Graduate Studies in the Notre Dame College of Science.
-His research focus is in experimental particle physics, which makes him one of those “atom smasher” guys.
-Their family consists of a college-age son and a cat.
-They enjoy cooking, travel, and outdoor activities, including sailing, cycling, and hiking.
-This is his fifteenth season with SBCS.
+After earning an undergraduate degree from Princeton and a Ph.D. from Stanford, both in physics, he and his wife and son spent five years in Geneva, Switzerland before returning to the U.S. where he and his wife joined the faculty at University of Notre Dame in 2000.
+He is currently Dean of the Graduate School, Vice President and Associate Provost for Graduate Studies, and Professor of Physics & Astronomy..
+His research focus is at CERN in experimental particle physics, which makes him one of those “atom smasher” guys.
+He and his wife enjoy cooking, travel, and outdoor activities, including sailing, cycling, and hiking.
+This is his twenty-second season with SBCS.

 Megan Hire, Soprano

-Megan Hire, Soprano, hails from LaGrange, IN.
-This is her third year in the SBCS, and she is very excited for the upcoming season.
-Currently, Megan works as a special education teacher for the Diocese of Fort Wayne.
-She received her Bachelor of Arts in Elementary Education from Saint Mary’s College, where she also sang in the Women’s Choir.
-Megan also spent 9 years as a singer in the Fort Wayne Children’s Choir under the direction of Fred Meads, former artistic director.
+Megan Hire, Soprano, hails from Fort Wayne, IN.
+This is her tenth year in the SBCS, and she is very excited for the upcoming season.
+Currently, Megan works as a kindergarten teacher for Fort Wayne Community Schools.
+She received her Bachelor of Arts in elementary education from Saint Mary’s College, where she also sang in the Women’s Choir.
+Megan spent nine years as a singer in the Fort Wayne Children’s Choir under the direction of Fred Meads, former artistic director.
 In high school, Megan sang in show choir and participated in many of the school’s musicals.
-Megan’s other interests include traveling, swimming, and watching ND football.
+Megan’s other interests include traveling, swimming, and watching Notre Dame football.

-David L. Homann, Tenor Section Leader, has been with SBCS since its first full season.
-A full-time dad, with only one busy kid still at home, he is constantly on the move in South Bend serving as a youth group leader, Sunday school teacher, cantor and member of the choir at his church, and managing several rental properties.
-In between all that, he maintains 12 acres, a large vegetable garden, reads and hits the road to visit his daughters.
-Dave’s passion is golf and while he’s spent more time on the golf course than ever recently, it’s been watching his daughter, not playing.
-He hopes to add more golf to his bio soon!
+David L. Homann, Tenor, has been with SBCS since its first full season.
+A former full-time dad, he is constantly on the move in South Bend, serving as a youth group leader, Sunday school teacher, cantor and member of the choir at his church.
+For almost four years now, David has worked as a driver for the Indiana Donor Network, supporting their mission of saving and improving lives through organ and tissue donation.
+In between all that, he maintains 12 acres, a large vegetable garden, reads, and plays golf as much as he can.

 Steven Mast, Tenor

 Steven Mast, Tenor, has been singing with SBCS since 2000.
-A native of La Porte, Indiana, he resided in Niles, MI for twelve years, before recently relocating to South Bend.
-Steven earned undergraduate degrees in music and elementary education from Valparaiso University, a Master of Arts degree in literacy studies from Western Michigan University, and a Master of Science degree in counseling and human services from Indiana University.
-In June, he retired, after teaching in the Dowagiac, Michigan schools for twenty-five years.
-During his teaching career, he taught 4th, 5th, 6th, and 7th grades, and elementary music.
-Steven enjoys cooking, travel, and golf.
-He was a singer in the inaugural Chanticleer in Sonoma Choral Workshop.
-He is also Administrator for Epworth Forest Choir School, which he has attended since 1984, and Steven is the Media Manager for the South Bend Chamber Singers.
+A native of La Porte, Indiana, he was a Michigan resident for 25 years before relocating to New Carlisle.
+Steven earned undergraduate degrees in music and elementary education from Valparaiso University, an M.A. in reading and literacy studies from Western Michigan University, and an M.S. in counseling and human services from Indiana University.
+In 2016, he retired after teaching in the Dowagiac, Michigan schools for 25 years.
+During his career, he taught fourth, fifth, sixth, and seventh grades, as well as elementary music.
+Steven now serves as Department Chair and Director of Student Teaching in the Education Department at Saint Mary’s College, and is Finance Administrator for the Episcopal Cathedral of Saint James.
+Steven enjoys yoga, cooking, and travel.
+He was a singer in the inaugural Chanticleer in Sonoma Choral Workshop, and is also Administrator for Epworth Music & Worship Retreat, which he has attended since 1984.

-Andrew Nemeth, Tenor, returns to SBCS for a fourth season.
+Andrew Nemeth, Tenor Section Leader, returns to SBCS for an eleventh season.
 Andrew is a lifelong resident of South Bend.
-He earned his Bachelor of Music degree in Music Education from Butler University in 2010, studying choral conducting with Eric Stark and Henry Leck, and earned his Master of Music degree in Music Education from Boston University in 2016.
+He earned his Bachelor of Music degree in music education from Butler University in 2010, studying choral conducting with Eric Stark and Henry Leck, and earned his Master of Music degree in music education from Boston University in 2016.
 Andrew is Director of Choirs at Penn High School, where he co-teaches seven choirs.
 He is also Music Director at St. John the Baptist Catholic Church in South Bend.
 In the little free time he has, he enjoys spending time with family, traveling, roasting his own coffee, and entertaining his cat, Zephyr.
 He would like to take flying lessons in the near future to attain a private pilot license.